 It has been one year since our party was returned to Government by the people of The Bahamas and it has been our practice to give thanks to God during our annual celebrations and reflections.

 Prime Minister and Leader of the Free National Movement the Rt.
 Hon.
 Hubert Ingraham joins hands with Deputy Prime Minister and Deputy Leader of the Free National Movement the Hon.
-Brent Symonette at the governing party’s anniversary service of thanksgiving held at the, May 4, 2008.
+Brent Symonette at the governing party’s anniversary service of thanksgiving held at the New Covenant Baptist Church on Sunday, May 4, 2008.

 It is appropriate that we mark our victory and give thanks today because it was on this, day 4th May last year, that our predecessors in office finally acknowledged our right and entitlement to form the Government of The Bahamas.
 We are grateful that we are not Zimbabwe.

 We have the responsibility of governing at a time when our nation is facing a number of challenges –indeed, when the whole world is facing awesome challenges.

 As we grapple with our internal problems, very markedly by the stubborn high incidence of violent crime and by the continuing challenges created by illegal immigration we are also faced with the effects of unsettled circumstances on the world’s stage.

 Civil war and political unrest continues to mar the lives of million around the world very markedly in the Middle East and in Africa.

 An economic downturn, maybe even a recession, is in progress in the world’s largest economy, our near neighbour, largest trading partner and primary tourist market.
 Because globalization has made us a village all indications are that economies in Europe and Asia will not escape some adverse impacts.

 The price of oil – and hence the cost of everything else – is rising dramatically.
 The prospect of worldwide food shortages is looming.